tigerfanxiao/python_jupyter/Javascript_notes.md

 // Datatype: Undefined -- Value taken by a variable that is not defined (empty value) let children;
 // Datatype: Null -- Also means 'empty value'
+// null refer to nothing
+var x = null;
+// undefined refers to absense of value var x;
+// NaN not a number
+Math.sqrt(-10)

 // Datatype: Symbol (ES2015) -- Value that is unique and cannot be changed
 // Datatype: Bigint (ES2020) -- Larger integers than the Number type can hold